 Is all Apple Cider Vinegar the same?

 As with most of our food supply, there are considerable differences in quality.
-I would guess 99% of Apple Cider Vinegar in the supermarket is pure trash as they will probably not be made with the traditional fermentation processes.
+I would guess 99% of Apple Cider Vinegar in the supermarket is pure trash as it will probably not be made with the traditional fermentation processes.

 One of the most trusted organic brands is Braggs.
 Check out this link to see what I’m talking about.